-Anwar Ibrahim: Malaysia's jailed leader-in-waiting
+Anwar Ibrahim: Malaysia's leader-in-waiting

 The opposition gained more than a third of parliamentary seats and control of five states, partly due to public discontent over corruption and discrimination issues.

-But claims of sodomy were again made against Anwar in 2008, in what he said was another attempt by the government to sideline him.
+But claims of sodomy were again made against Mr Anwar in 2008, in what he said was another attempt by the government to sideline him.

-A High Court eventually cleared Anwar of the charges in January 2012, citing a lack of evidence.
+A High Court eventually cleared Mr Anwar of the charges in January 2012, citing a lack of evidence.

-In the 2013 general election, Anwar led the opposition into what was seen as the most hotly contested election to date.
+In the 2013 general election, Mr Anwar led the opposition into what was seen as the most hotly contested election to date.

-The three-party opposition comprised Anwar's multi-racial party, a secular Chinese-majority party and a conservative party of Muslim Malays.
+The three-party opposition comprised Mr Anwar's multi-racial party, a secular Chinese-majority party and a conservative party of Muslim Malays.

-They didn't win, but the ballot delivered the worst ever showing for Barisan Nasional.
+They didn't win, but the ballot delivered the worst ever showing for the ruling Barisan Nasional coalition.

 Back to jail

 But his political comeback was short-lived.
-Anwar's 2004 acquittal was itself overturned a year later - as he was preparing to fight a state election he seemed likely to win - and he was sent back to jail.
+Mr Anwar's 2004 acquittal was itself overturned a year later - as he was preparing to fight a state election he seemed likely to win - and he was sent back to jail.

-In a shock turn of events earlier this year, his former nemesis Mr Mahathir announced he was going to be running for the top office again.
+In a shock turn of events earlier this year, his former nemesis Mr Mahathir announced he was going to run for top office again.
 He said he was sick of the corruption allegations plaguing the incumbent, his former protégé Najib Razak.

-And rather bizarrely, that paved the way for Anwar's return to public life.
+And rather bizarrely, that paved the way for Mr Anwar's return to public life.

-Anwar has remained popular with opposition supporters and Mr Mahathir won the 2018 election - as head of the Pakatan Harapan - partly on his pledge to free him from prison.
+He has remained popular with opposition supporters and Mr Mahathir won the 2018 election - as head of the Pakatan Harapan - partly on his pledge to free him from prison.

-The prime minister also indicated he would hand power to Anwar within a few years.
+The prime minister also indicated he would hand power to Mr Anwar within two years.

-On his first day in office, Mr Mahathir said the king, who has the power to pardon Anwar, had agreed to do so "immediately".
+On his first day in office, Mr Mahathir said the king, who has the power to pardon Mr Anwar, had agreed to do so "immediately" and on 16 May the politician received his pardon.

-But it could yet take some time for Anwar to take the job many thought he was destined for two decades ago.
+"Now there is a new dawn for Malaysia.
+I must thank the people of Malaysia," Mr Anwar told a news conference on his release.

+"The entire spectrum of Malaysians, regardless of race or religion, have stood by the principles of democracy and freedom.
+They demand change."